Nukem9/QuickDllProxy/README.md

 A header-only DLL proxy stub generation library built with C++20.
 No more copy-pasting 100s of DLL exports.
 No more guessing function parameters.

+This project attempts to emulate delayed imports in reverse, i.e. *delayed exports*.
 For a somewhat detailed breakdown please [read DllProxy.h's header comments](include/QuickDllProxy/DllProxy.h) or [check out the implementation](include/QuickDllProxy/DllProxyImpl.inl).

 ## Configuration